CDidier80/www.money-buddy.net/README.md

 ## Description

-This app was inspired by needs of many friends, family and others who desire greater control over their personal financial planning; Informed, USER-controlled financial insights should be accessible to everyone, regardless of their familiarity with spreadsheet software.
+This app was inspired by needs of many friends, family and others who desire greater control over their personal financial planning; Informed, USER-controlled financial insights should be accessible to everyone, regardless of one's familiarity with spreadsheet software.

 This full-stack web app is designed to make personal financial planning both easy and comprehensive.
-A simple and intuitive user-interface lays atop sophisticated, automated financial planning logic that provide valuable analysis and reporting on each user's unique situation.
+The user experiences a smooth and intuitive UI comprised of a toolset of financial widgets.
+That experience is powered by sophisticated and  automated financial planning logic, programmed to provide valuable analysis, tracking and reporting on each user's unique situation.

-The UI is comprised of a toolset of financial widgets.
 At this state of development, the app covers the topics of budgeting, cashflows, and retirement planning - with many more features on the way.